 Master of Applied Computer Science

-In just four semesters, you can complete your degree and qualify for countless positions nationwide that need candidates with technical skills.
-Gain the knowledge and skills you need to push your careers forward and make a huge impact in society.
+- Gain the knowledge and skills you need to push your career forward and make a huge impact in exciting fields with hands-on experience through digital labs.

 Master of Applied Computer Science Core Courses